Savvy Games Group: Niantic acquisition

 On February 18, 2025, Bloomberg reported that Savvy and Scopely were in talks to acquire the video game arm of the American company Niantic for $3.5 billion, including mobile games Pokémon GO and Pikmin Bloom.

 On March 12, Savvy Games Group confirmed their intentions, and the deal was completed on May 29, 2025.

+Moonton acquisition

+On February 13, 2026, Reuters reported that Savvy Games Group is nearing a deal to acquire Chinese mobile game company Moonton from ByteDance for $7 billion.
+On March 21, 2026, Savvy Games Group announced its plan to acquire Moonton from ByteDance for $6 billion.